CWWhitney/hosyana_review/index.md

 ## Methodology extraction

-We use Keeney’s representation of where formal decision support is required and applied as motivation and framework for the assessmentKeeney’s judgment about how 10,000 decisions are typically made - his personal histogram of 10,000 decisions being faced by numerous decision makers \@ref(fig:01_keeney) [@keeneyMakingBetterDecision2004b].
+We use Keeney’s representation of where formal decision support is required and applied as motivation and framework for the assessment - Keeney’s judgment about how 10,000 decisions are typically made - his personal histogram of 10,000 decisions being faced by numerous decision makers \@ref(#fig:01_keeney) [@keeneyMakingBetterDecision2004b].

 ![(#fig:01_keeney) Keeney’s judgment about how 10,000 decisions are typically made - his personal histogram of 10,000 decisions being faced by numerous decision makers](figs/fig01_Keeney.png)